-With the proliferation of Internet services, emails and messaging platforms such as WhatsApp, Facebook, Skype, Snapchat, Telegram etc., have created their own secured channels for communication — what is known as “classical channels.”
+With the proliferation of Internet services, emails and messaging platforms such as WhatsApp, Facebook, Skype, Snapchat, Telegram, etc., have created their own secured channels for communication — what is known as “classical channels.”

 In contrast, “quantum channels” that carry information have security protocols that are integrated into the encrypted data.
-Each channel is uniquely different from each other, reducing or even eliminating the risk of information being intercepted or leaked during transmission.
+Each channel is uniquely different from the other, reducing or even eliminating the risk of information being intercepted or leaked during transmission.